 If you do not have raw honey, you should have olive oil or lemon.
 Or vice versa.
 Alternatively, you may

-We can treat acne at home with these simple and effective ingredients from our kitchen.
+You can now treat acne at home with these simple and effective ingredients from your kitchen.
+Isn't it wonderful?

 Last but not least